EpicQuest Education's Davis Co - GuruFocus.com

 PR Newswire

-MIDDLETOWN, Ohio, June 20, 2023 /PRNewswire/ -- EpicQuest Education Group International Limited (NASDAQ: EEIQ), ("EpicQuest Education", "EEIQ" or the "Company"), a provider of comprehensive education solutions for domestic and international students seeking college and university degrees in the US, Canada and the UK, today announced that Davis College was approved by the Higher Learning Commission (HLC) to offer a four-year Bachelor of Science in Business degree.
-The HLC is one of six regional accreditors that accredits degree-granting post-secondary educational institutions in the US assuring the quality of higher education.
+MIDDLETOWN, Ohio, June 27, 2023 /PRNewswire/ -- EpicQuest Education Group International Limited (NASDAQ: EEIQ), ("EpicQuest Education", "EEIQ" or the "Company"), a provider of comprehensive education solutions for domestic and international students seeking college and university degrees in the US, Canada and the UK, today announced that Davis College signed a non-binding Memorandum of Understanding (the "MOU") with the University of Portsmouth Higher Education Institution ("University of Portsmouth"), located in Portsmouth, United Kingdom.
+The nonbinding MOU will allow for a potential ongoing collaboration between the two institutions.

-Diane Brunner, President of Davis College, commented, "We are very excited to have been approved by the Higher Learning Commission for Davis College to offer a Bachelor of Science in Business degree.
-Importantly, it provides current and incoming Davis College students the option to pursue a more in-depth academic journey that matches their career goals.
-The skills acquired during a four-year program can lead to a wider set of job opportunities, steady career advancement and an increase in earnings potential.
-The HLC accreditation extends our academic programming beyond our two-year associate degree programs and potentially opens the door for our offering more four-year Bachelor's degrees."
+The purpose of the MOU between Davis College and the University of Portsmouth is to pursue joint research projects; the development of academic programs; the exchange of faculty and students; the development and sharing of industrial, work and laboratory placement opportunities; the participation in conferences and seminars; and to collaborate on best practices.

-"We believe that the new Bachelor's degree program will continue to improve the international reputation of Davis College, and bring further visibility to our two-year professional career-training programs designed to align with today's job market.
-These include digital marketing, healthcare administration, project management, early childhood education and graphic design, among many others.
-We believe that all of our career-focused programs at Davis College are life-changing and represent a positive return on investment for students that result in productive and satisfying careers," concluded Davis College President Diane Brunner.
+Diane Brunner, President of Davis College, commented, "We are pleased to enter this memorandum as we further our goal of internationalization.
+We see an opportunity for Davis College to collaborate on a wide range of activities with the University of Portsmouth to the benefit of both schools.
+We believe that an enriched intercultural educational experience can be life enhancing and can also expand career opportunities for Davis College students.
+We are enthusiastic about our potential collaboration with the University of Portsmouth and look forward to the development of a definitive agreement and a long-term relationship based on mutual interest and cooperation."

 Davis College was founded in 1858 and is a private career-training college located in Toledo, Ohio.
 Davis College offers a specialized professional career training curriculum in numerous fields, and its mission is to provide marketable skills that enhance the employability of its graduates.
 Davis College offers coursework flexibility to ensure program success as well as externship opportunities that provide its student population with real-world skill sets prior to graduation.
 In addition to its offering a four-year Bachelor of Science in Business degree, expected to begin in the Fall of 2023, Davis College has agreements with several four-year US universities for 'transfer pathways' that pave the way for its associate degree students to gain admission with the ability to transfer earned course credits.
 Davis College is accredited by The Higher Learning Commission and the Ohio State Board of Career Colleges and Schools with programs authorized by the Ohio Board of Higher Education.
 For more information, please visit https://www.daviscollege.edu/.